NeighTools/UnityDoorstop/README.md

 # Unity Doorstop

+*NOTE:* Version 3.0.0.0 brought some breaking changes to how command line arguments are passed.
+Refer to the release changelogs for more info.

 Doorstop is a tool to execute managed assemblies inside Unity as early as possible!

 This repository is indented mainly for developers!